koma75/crowdutil/README.md

         * rmfromgroupFlag
             * if rmfromgroupFlag is set to 1 or true, the user will be removed from all groups.
+* remove-group
+    * remove group from target directory
+    * params: directory,groupname
+        * directory: target crowd directory (optional)
+            * if ommitted it will default to the -D option or the defaultDirectory specified in crowdutil.json
+        * groupname
 * seq
     * wait for commands to finish and set to sequential execution mode
 * par
     * wait for commands to finish and set to parallel execution mode
+    * params: numParallel
+        * numParallel (optional)
+            * any integer value to set how many parallel connections to CROWD is allowed.
+Defaults to 10.
+            * WARNING: if this number is set higher than the database connection pool or the capacity of CROWD web interface, the batch process may fail.
 * wait
     * wait for commands to finish